-Six year old Jun and I were eating Cassava Cake at a local Filipino restaurant.
+My six year old grandson, Jun, and I were eating cassava cake at a local Filipino restaurant.
 He asked what was underneath…and could he eat it?
 I told him it was a banana leaf and no, you don’t eat it.
 He pulled off the leaf strips, smelled it…and then bit into it.
 “Hmmmmm….” he said quizzically.

 I thought of other foods where banana leaves are used, and how much banana leaves are a part of island and Filipino cooking — and my childhood food memories.

-In the Philippines, there are snack foods either wrapped in banana leaves, used as a bottom, or to contain sweets prior to baking or steaming…sort of like cupcake paper or cupcake foils.
+In the Philippines, snack foods are wrapped in banana leaves, used as a bottom, or to contain sweets prior to baking or steaming…sort of like cupcake paper or cupcake foils.
 The difference is that the banana leaves impart a flavor when cooked.. so it is really a part of the recipe.

 At our last trip, my sister and I purchased our Suman at the market from these women.

 My cousin Ate Violeta and her daughter Jady stayed with us during their visit to California.
-Ate Violeta is an excellent cook and showed us how to make Biko while here — Biko is another popular coconut milk and sticky rice treat.
-I will ask her how to make Suman as well!
+Ate Violeta is an excellent cook and showed us how to make biko — another popular coconut milk and sticky rice treat.

 Jun and Gabriel loved eating Ate Violeta’s Biko and it did not last long in our household …even the extra batch we put in the freezer “for later” soon vanished.